-Under-tensioned belt will slip, heat and wear prematurely.
-On the other hand, if a belt is overtensioned, the pressure on the bearings will cause them to over-heat and wear prematurely.
+An under-tensioned belt will slip, heat and wear prematurely.
+On the other hand, if a belt is over-tensioned, the pressure on the bearings will cause them to over-heat and wear prematurely.
 Incorrect alignment will also cause the belts to wear prematurely.